ropensci-org/pkgreviewr/README.md

 #### clone of package source code

-To enable local testing of the package, review creation also clones the review package source code into `review_parent` from the github repository defned in `pkg_repo` .
+To enable local testing of the package, review creation also clones the review package source code into `review_parent` from the github repository defined in `pkg_repo` .
 This also makes it available for local review and perhaps even a pull request.
 Correcting typos in documentation can be a great review contribution, but first you might want to check the contributing guidelines or ask the author if they are open to such pull requests.

 The resulting files from a successful review project will look like this: